Maila Nurmi: Early work

-In 1940, Nurmi relocated to Los Angeles, California, to pursue an acting career, and later in New York City.
-She modeled for Alberto Vargas, Bernard of Hollywood, and Man Ray, gaining a foothold in the film industry with an uncredited role in Victor Saville's 1947 film, If Winter Comes.
+Nurmi relocated to Los Angeles, California in 1940, and later to New York City, to pursue acting.
+She modeled for Alberto Vargas, Bernard of Hollywood, and Man Ray, and gained a foothold in the film industry with an uncredited role in Victor Saville's 1947 film, If Winter Comes.

 She was fired in 1944 by Mae West from the cast of West's Broadway play, Catherine Was Great, because West feared she was being upstaged.

 On Broadway, she gained much attention after appearing in the horror-themed midnight show Spook Scandals, in which she screamed, fainted, lay in a coffin, and seductively lurked about a mock cemetery.
 She also worked as a showgirl for the Earl Carroll Theatre and as a high-kicking chorus line dancer at the Florentine Gardens along with stripper Lili St. Cyr.
+In 1949, Man Ray brought a pair of "bat glasses" made by the artist Edward Melcarth for the art collector Peggy Guggenheim from Venice, Italy to Los Angeles for a photo shoot with Nurmi.
+By the 1950s, she had adopted the glasses as the signature accessory for character Vampira.
+Before landing her role as Vampira, she was working as a hat-check girl in a cloakroom on Hollywood's Sunset Strip.
 In the 1950s, she supported herself mainly by posing for pin-up photos in men's magazines such as Famous Models, Gala and Glamorous Models.
-Before landing her role as Vampira, she was working as a hat-check girl in a cloakroom on Hollywood's Sunset Strip.